VIDEO: The Market Power of Cannabis Flower

 For many marijuana consumers, flower confers greater pleasure because it’s tactile and a convenient vehicle for social situations and sharing.
 Traditional marijuana consumption patterns that go all the way back to the 1960s have endured up to the present day.

-According to a new survey released June 30 by research firm New Frontier Data, marijuana flower is by far the most popular form among consumers, accounting for 44% of total cannabis sales last year.
+According to research firm New Frontier Data, marijuana flower is by far the most popular form among consumers, accounting for 44% of total cannabis sales last year.
 If pre-rolled joints are included, the percentage rises to nearly 50%.

 “Old school” consumption behaviors…